0xboz/blog/_posts/2019-07-04-how-to-create-arima-model-forecasting-btc-usd-in-python-part-1.md

 According to [Augmented Dickey-Fuller (ADF)](https://en.wikipedia.org/wiki/Augmented_Dickey%E2%80%93Fuller_test) test, when ```p-value``` is greater than 0.05, we can not reject the null hypothesis that the series has a unit root.
 In other words, the price time series is not stationary.

 Usually, we can just take the natural log of the price and be done with it, but I am going to show you another general yet powerful tool called [Box-Cox Transformation](https://en.wikipedia.org/wiki/Power_transform#Box%E2%80%93Cox_transformation) in the upcoming [part 2](https://0xboz.github.io/blog/how-to-create-arima-model-forecasting-btc-usd-in-python-part-2/).
+All source code can be found on [my github](https://github.com/0xboz/ARIMA_forecasting_BTCUSD).
 Meanwhile, if you have any questions/comments/proposals, feel free to shoot me a message.

 I have also created one [QUANT channel](https://discord.gg/jchMcc2) in one of the most popular discords in cryptoverse.
 Stop by and say hi to those down-to-earth crypto folks.